Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Non-degenerate spectral networks

-\begin{remark} In contrast to small spectral networks, a non-degenerate spectral network should not be finite.
-Moreover, it can be even dense in the surface.
+\begin{remark} In contrast to small spectral networks, a non-degenerate spectral network need not be finite.
+Given the scope of this book, we will always assume that a compact subset of $S$ intersects the spectral network only finitely many times.
 If $H_1$ and $H_2$ are finite sets, we call the corresponding spectral network \emph{finite}. \end{remark}

-\textbf{Exercise}: The path lifting rule can be extended to finite spectral networks, and it is homotopy invariant.

-We give a hint how to lift a path that intersects a line $p_h$ for $h\in H_2$ (see \Cref{fig:joint_lift}.
-In red, we draw a curve in $S$ that we are lifting and their standard lifts in $\Sigma$.
-In blue, the additional lift is drawn.